Quantum maximum entropy closure for small flavor coherence: Introduction

-In this Letter, we derive the first \emph{ab initio} quantum closure for angular moments by applying the maximum entropy principle to the one-body reduced density matrix $\vrho$, which generalizes the classical neutrino distribution functions.
+In this paper, we derive the first \emph{ab initio} quantum closure for angular moments by applying the maximum entropy principle to the one-body reduced density matrix $\vrho$, which generalizes the classical neutrino distribution functions.
 We restrict ourselves to the case of small flavor coherence, so that the flavor diagonal elements of $\vrho$ follow (to leading order) the classical maximum entropy closure (MEC), and we obtain the correction describing the closure for the off-diagonal elements of $\vrho$.
-For clarity, we present our derivation for particles that follow Maxwell-Boltzmann statistics and derive in the Supplemental Material the result for particles with Fermi-Dirac statistics.
-Our presentation is also limited to the case of axially symmetric systems so that there is only one non-zero component of the flux vector which is along the symmetry axis (that we call $z$) $F^{z}$, and so that the symmetric components of the pressure tensor are $P^{zz}$ and $P^{xx}=P^{yy}=(N-P^{zz})/2$, with $N$ the number density moment.
-We illustrate the promise of this new quantum closure by incorporating it into the moment linear stability analysis framework of~\cite{Froustey:2023skf}, focusing on fast flavor instabilities in a classical NSM simulation and show how it improves the agreement of the predictions with multiangle linear stability analysis.
+For clarity, we present in Sec.~\ref{sec:deriv_MEC} our derivation for particles that follow Maxwell-Boltzmann statistics (see also details in Appendix~\ref{app:extremization}), and derive in Appendix~\ref{app:FermiDirac} the result for particles with Fermi-Dirac statistics.
+Our presentation is also limited to the case of axially symmetric systems in momentum space, so that there is only one nonzero component of the flux vector which is along the symmetry axis (that we call $z$) $F^{z}$, and so that the symmetric components of the pressure tensor are $P^{zz}$ and $P^{xx}=P^{yy}=(N-P^{zz})/2$, with $N$ the number density moment.
+Mathematical and physical requirements on the closure are discussed in Sec.~\ref{sec:requirements} and Appendices~\ref{app:free_streaming} and~\ref{app:charac_speeds}.
+In Sec.~\ref{sec:LSA}, we illustrate the promise of this new quantum closure by incorporating it into the moment linear stability analysis framework of~\cite{Froustey:2023skf}, focusing on fast flavor instabilities in a classical NSM simulation and show how it improves the agreement of the predictions with multiangle linear stability analysis.